 Not many might agree with Gilmour, for this is as much an issue about national pride as it is about humanity, but he has a point.
 Most British citizens living today are not even aware of their country’s imperial past.
 The whitewashing of Britain’s imperial conquests and crimes continues unabated in its school curricula, resulting in a generation of people who are neither aware nor fit to contemplate the atrocities that their ancestors were responsible for.
 Rather than offer lifeless, insincere apologies, it would mean a lot more if the Kingdom owns up to its history of oppression and pillage.

 Though Trudeau’s apology was welcomed by most in India, people elsewhere questioned the consistency with which he has apologised for various things.
 It offered the world a chance to guffaw at a heady mix of white privilege and white guilt.
 Rather than hand the Western world this narrative of philanthropic politics, India would perhaps be better served by commemorating the memory of victims of colonial rule (perhaps all of us) without stretching the sense of victimhood.
 That is not to say we whitewash history as well, but only attempt to write a future in which we do not feel like the casualty of a car crash that we might never mentally escape.

-On that fateful day 100 years ago, India’s heart, the colour of its blood changed.
+On that fateful day more than a 100 years ago, India’s heart, the colour of its blood changed.
 Freedom, in more ways than one, became inevitable.
 Even the maniacal General Dyer, the man responsible for ordering the shooting of unarmed Indians in Amritsar, died questioning his sanity on his deathbed.
 But it doesn’t help heal the wounds he inflicted.
 Neither will apologies.
 Rather than demand a token “sorry for your loss”, we should instead ask for the whitewashing of Britain’s imperial past to be stopped – it is as much a history of them, as it is of us.